-61 a) Clause 22.1 of the Code should be amended to prevent signatory banks from imposing a shorter timeframe for making a chargeback claim than that available under the credit card scheme rules. b) Clause 22.2 of the Code should be amended to require signatory banks to provide clear and prominent information to card holders about what they should do about unauthorised card transactions.
-This information should be provided both at the time of issue of a card and at regular intervals thereafter. c) The ABA and signatory banks should develop and implement a plan of action to make Code customers more aware of their chargeback rights and to better help them to access those rights.
-The CCMC should be kept informed about progress and publicly report about this work.
-Fees 62 Clause 17 should be redrafted to apply more generally to banking service transaction fees.
-The general principle should be that the amount of the fee is disclosed (or, where the fee is referrable to the size of the transaction, the method of calculation of the fee) each time that the customer is invited to use the banking service.
-63 The Code should include a new provision that obliges a signatory bank to set default fees that are reasonable having regard to the signatory bank's costs.
-A broad definition of default fees should be included in the Code to give this provision a wide reach.
-64 Clause 13.7 of the Code should be amended by adding in the words "but we will waive our right to a fee where we think your circumstances warrant this".
-Sales p ractices including insurance cross-selling 65 The Code should require signatory banks to ensure that their staff and authorised representatives, when promoting or selling financial services or products to Code customers, do this in a fair and ethical manner, without engaging in pressure sales techniques.
-66 The Code should prohibit a signatory bank from charging a Code customer for the acquisition of a financial product or service from or through the signatory bank unless the signatory bank is able to evidence that the customer's explicit consent was obtained at the time of the acquisition.
+61 a) Clause 22.1 of the Code should be amended to prevent signatory banks from imposing a shorter timeframe for making a chargeback claim than the available under the credit card scheme rules. b) Clause 22.2 of the Code should be amended to require signatory banks provide clear and prominent information to card holders about what th should do about unauthorised card transactions.
+This information should provided both at the time of issue of a card and at regular intervals thereafter Once the National Credit Card Chargeback Project findings are available in full, t ABA and signatory banks should develop and implement a plan of action to ma Code customers more aware of their chargeback rights and to better help them access those rights.
+The CCMC should be kept informed about progress a publicly report about this work.
+Fees 62 Clause 17 should be redrafted to apply more generally to banking servit transaction fees.
+The general principle should be that the amount of the feet disclosed (or, where the fee is referrable to the size of the transaction, the meth of calculation of the fee) each time that the customer is invited to use the banking service.
+63 The Code should include a new provision that obliges a signatory bank to a default fees that are reasonable having regard to the signatory bank's costs. broad definition of default fees should be included in the Code to give t provision a wide reach.
+64 Clause 13.7 of the Code should be amended by adding in the words "but we waive our right to a fee where we think your circumstances warrant this".
+Sales I practices including insurance cross-selling 65 The Code should require signatory banks to ensure that their staff and authoris representatives, when promoting or selling financial services or products to Co customers, do this in a fair and ethical manner, without engaging in pressure sa techniques.
+66 The Code should prohibit a signatory bank from charging a Code customer for ta acquisition of a financial product or service from or through the signatory ba unless the signatory bank is able to evidence that the customer's explicit conso was obtained at the time of the acquisition.